List of Australian netball premiers

 The following is a list of Australian netball teams that have been premiers and minor premiers of the top level national league.
-Since 2017, this has been Suncorp Super Netball.
+Since 2017, this has been Super Netball.
 Previous top level national leagues have included the Esso/Mobil Superleague, the Commonwealth Bank Trophy and the ANZ Championship.

 Esso/Mobil Superleague

 The Esso Superleague, later known as the Mobil Superleague, was the top level national Australian netball league between 1985 and 1996.
 The league was Australia's first national netball league.